Container Growing

 Microbial break-down of wood particles is a part of the cycle of life, and isn’t bad, especially when it occurs above ground.
 Nitrogen and other nutritive elements are made available in this process; they enrich the soil, and they feed the tree.
 When this occurs buried underground, because the resulting ethylene gas given off is contained around the roots and soil oxygen is used up, the effect can be injurious.

-Ethylene is toxic to roots, which also require the Oxygen which is instead consumed by the breakdown microbes.
+Ethylene is toxic to roots, which also require the oxygen which is instead consumed by the breakdown microbes.
 Additionally, the reduced particle size of composted wood compacts the soil structure, reduces the oxygen carrying capacity within the pot, and increases water retention to the point where the bottom part of the rootball becomes saturated, and suffocates the roots in anaerobic sludge, even as the top feels dry and in need of irrigation.

 In the mix we use for the trees we sell in our nursery, there is a high proportion of wood, bark, and coconut fiber.
 This works to provide an light, open, loose, aerified structure in the short term.
 We intend for our trees to get into the ground asap, and it is disheartening to hear of trees still in their pots a year or more after leaving the nursery.
 In the longer term, the wood particles do break-down and turn sludgy, but if planted promptly, the roots have the opportunity to grow beyond the potting medium, and into straight soil, so the delicate, highly respirating feeders go where they want, to get the things they need.
 The compromised mix matters little after the roots have moved-on.